Lake Land College professional driver program expands to Indiana residents

 For qualifying students, financial aid opportunities are available for those interested in the Commercial Driver Training program.
-Additionally, payment and financing options are available through Lake Land College’s NalNet payment plan.
+Additionally, payment and financing options are available through Lake Land College’s NelNet payment plan.

 Admission requirements are as follows:

-• Applicants must be eighteen (18) years of age.
+• Indiana applicants must be twenty-one (21) years of age.
+Illinois applicants must be eighteen (18) years of age.
 Those seeking interstate employment must be twenty-one (21) years of age;

 • Applicants must possess a valid Illinois/Indiana driver’s license;